FourierTransformer/LuaComplete-Sublime/README.md

 ## Installation
 1. Install [lua-complete](https://github.com/FourierTransformer/lua-complete#setup)

 2. Install the plugin.
-I'm working on a few more things before getting it in Package Control.
-Currently, you can only install if manually:
+Currently, you can only install it manually:
     ```
     cd /Users/[user]/Library/Application Support/Sublime Text 3/Packages/
     git clone https://github.com/FourierTransformer/LuaComplete-Sublime LuaComplete
     ```

+    I'm working on a few more things before getting it in Package Control.

 3. That's about it!
 LuaComplete will start up the server and send code automatically via the client.
 There are a few settings that can be tweaked, as referenced below.